Infographic

 Infographics (a clipped compound of "information" and "graphics") are graphic visual representations of information, data, or knowledge intended to present information quickly and clearly.
-They can improve cognition by utilizing graphics to enhance the human visual system's ability to see patterns and trends.
+They can improve cognition by using graphics to enhance the human visual system's ability to see patterns and trends.
 Similar pursuits are information visualization, data visualization, statistical graphics, information design, or information architecture.
 Infographics have evolved in recent years to be for mass communication, and thus are designed with fewer assumptions about the readers' knowledge base than other types of visualizations.
 Isotypes are an early example of infographics conveying information quickly and easily to the masses.

 Overview

 Infographics have been around for many years and recently the increase of the number of easy-to-use, free tools have made the creation of infographics available to a large segment of the population.
 Social media sites such as Facebook and Twitter have also allowed for individual infographics to be spread among many people around the world.
 Infographics are widely used in the age of short attention span.

 In newspapers, infographics are commonly used to show the weather, as well as maps, site plans, and graphs for summaries of data.
 Some books are almost entirely made up of information graphics, such as David Macaulay's The Way Things Work.
 The Snapshots in USA Today are also an example of simple infographics used to convey news and current events.

 Modern maps, especially route maps for transit systems, use infographic techniques to integrate a variety of information, such as the conceptual layout of the transit network, transfer points, and local landmarks.
 Public transportation maps, such as those for the Washington Metro and the London Underground map, are well-known infographics.
 Public places such as transit terminals usually have some sort of integrated "signage system" with standardized icons and stylized maps.

-In his 1983 "landmark book" The Visual Display of Quantitative Information, Edward Tufte defines "graphical displays" in the following passage:
+In his 1983 book The Visual Display of Quantitative Information, statistician Edward Tufte defines "graphical displays" in the following passage:

-While contemporary infographics often deal with "qualitative" or soft subjects, generally speaking, Tufte's 1983 definition still speaks, in a broad sense, to what infographics are, and what they do—which is to condense large amounts of information into a form where it will be more easily absorbed by the reader.